soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-Items-DestinyItemTierTypeDefinition.md

 ---- | ---- | -----------
 displayProperties | [[DestinyDisplayPropertiesDefinition|Destiny-Definitions-Common-DestinyDisplayPropertiesDefinition]]:Definition |
 infusionProcess | [[DestinyItemTierTypeInfusionBlock|Destiny-Definitions-Items-DestinyItemTierTypeInfusionBlock]]:Definition | If this tier defines infusion properties, they will be contained here. hash | integer:uint32 | The unique identifier for this entity.
 Guaranteed to be unique for the type of entity, but not globally.
-When entities refer to each other in Destiny content, it is this hash that they are referring to. index | integer:int32 | The index of the entity as it was found in the investment tables. redacted | boolean | If this is true, then there is an entity with this identifier/type combination, but BNet isnot yet allowed to show it.
+When entities refer to each other in Destiny content, it is this hash that they are referring to. index | integer:int32 | The index of the entity as it was found in the investment tables. redacted | boolean | If this is true, then there is an entity with this identifier/type combination, but BNet is not yet allowed to show it.
 Sorry!

 ## Example
 ```javascript